 Today we are the UK’s largest independent membership organisation with a dedicated focus on advancing women’s equality and rights in modern Britain.
 We boast a large national member base as well as a formidable network of supporters and allies within academia, politics, the media, business and the professions.

-We use independent research and evidence to better understand key issues and generate reports, briefings and media coverage that both increase awareness and understanding and lead to change.
-We work with leading thinkers to not just make the case for greater gender equality but develop new ideas on how to get there.
+We use independent research and evidence to understand key issues and generate reports, briefings and media coverage that both increase awareness and understanding and lead to change.
+We work with leading thinkers not just to make the case for greater gender equality but to develop new ideas on achieving it.

-A lot of what we do involves working with our supporters, through online networks, local activities and more.
+We work closely with our supporters through online networks, local activities and more.
 This means individuals around the country can get involved – and we can showcase the support our projects and campaigns have.

 Why we are here

-But although over a century of campaigning has made a huge difference to many women’s lives, we are still a very long way from true equality.
+Over a century of campaigning has made a huge difference to many women’s lives but we are still a very long way from true equality.

-Women still earn only 85p for every £1 a man does, only 1 in 5 of our MPs are women, UK childcare is some of the most expensive in the EU, sexual harassment, rape and domestic violence are still a present and everyday reality for many women, and in the media what women look like is still treated as far more important than our words.
+Women still earn only 85p for every £1 a man does, only 1 in 5 of our MPs are women, UK childcare is some of the most expensive in the EU, sexual harassment, rape and domestic violence are still a present and everyday reality for many women, and in the media what women look like is still treated as far more important than what we say.

-Greater women’s equality has already had a transformative impact on our society and millions of individual women and the families, friends and colleagues with whom they share their lives.
-It’s not just exciting to imagine what we could do with further dismantling at best outdated and at worst simply sexist policies, practices and beliefs – it’s vital.
+Greater women’s equality has already had an impact on our society and millions of individual women and their families, friends and colleagues.
+It’s not just exciting to imagine what we could do with further dismantling outdated or simply sexist policies, practices and beliefs: it’s vital.

-Fawcett exists to challenge this status quo – providing ground-breaking research, demanding policies and practice that advances not rewinds women’s equality, promoting positive attitudes to equality and increasing women’s power and influence.
+Fawcett exists to challenge this status quo – providing ground-breaking research and suggesting policies and practice that advance women’s equality, power and influence.